povik/yosys-slang/README.md

  * [RSD RISC-V Out-of-Order Superscalar Processor](https://github.com/rsd-devel/rsd/)

 For details see the [compat suite repository](https://github.com/povik/yosys-slang-compat-suite) which documents sample command lines.

-yosys-slang is on the [CHIPS Alliance sv-tests dashboard](https://chipsalliance.github.io/sv-tests-results/) where failing test cases and their error messages (with useful line numbers and AST dumps!) can be browsed.
-Note some tests on the sv-tests dashboard are misconfigured for testing a synthesis tool.

-If you wish to sponsor the project's development, and prioritize certain features, please get in touch.

 ## Building